MadSciEnts/MadSciEnts.github.io/_posts/2025-08-19-LookingGlass.md

 Fur isn't shiny.
 Would it give a decent sense of depth if it has enough range of depth in space?

 Sadly, the answer appears to be 'no'.
+The fine detail in the fur isn't captured accurately, due to limitations in resolution.
+The overall general shape of the fur clumps are presented well enough.
+But still to soft overall.

 ![Desktop View](/fur.gif){: w="256" h="256" }